aberner6/sceneK/README.md

 What are the sensual triggers for wayfinding (audio, visual, smell, touch, etc.)?<br>

 ### Class I: Monday
-- Review Assignment 2
+- 12:30 - 13:30 Review Assignment 2
+- 13:30 - 13:40 Break
+- 13:40 - 14:40 Lecture: what is an "invitation" and why is it important?
+- 14:40 - 14:50 Break
-- Guest lecture by [<kbd>Mette Mørch</kbd>](http://ciid.dk/education/portfolio/idp16/courses/final-projects/projects/the-break-time-mission/) on her final project and research for it
+- 14:50 - 15:50 Guest lecture by [<kbd>Mette Mørch</kbd>](http://ciid.dk/education/portfolio/idp16/courses/final-projects/projects/the-break-time-mission/) on her final project and research for it
-- Lecture: what is an "invitation" and why is it important?
-- Exercise: observe "invitations"
+- 15:50 - 16:00 Break
-- Exercise: paper prototype invitations
+- 16:00 - 16:50 Exercise: Explore invitations
-- Exercise: test it out
+  - Optional exercise: paper prototype invitations and test them out
   - Review and share
+- 16:50 - 17:00 Discuss / in-between exercises

+**In-between exercise** (max 1.5h)
+Observe "invitations" (1hr) and document through video (optionally: also through photographs, sketches, diagrams)
+- Post on blog (30mins)
-- Lecture: inspirational invitations
+  - Video
+  - At least one finding / observation

 ### Class II: Tuesday
+- 12:30 - 13:30 Review in-between exercise
+- 13:30 - 13:40 Break
-- Lecture: what is an "exit?" and why is it important?
+- 13:40 - 14:40 Lecture: what is an "exit" and why is it important?
-- Exercise: observe "exits"
+- 14:40 - 14:50 Break
+- 14:50 - 15:30 Lecture and discussion
+- 15:30 - 15:40 Break
-- Exercise: paper prototype exits
+- 15:40 - 16:30 Exercise: Explore exits
-- Exercise: test it out
+  - Optional exercise: paper prototype exits and test them out
   - Review and share
-- Lecture: inspirational exits
+- 16:30 - 17:00 Discuss/plan upcoming assignment

 **Assignment Week 3:**
 - Read: